navadeep1324/ivna-products/README.md

 - shadcn-ui
 - Tailwind CSS

+## Email Functionality

+This project includes email functionality for the contact form using EmailJS.
+To enable this feature:

+1. Create an account at [EmailJS](https://www.emailjs.com/)
+2. Set up your email service and template
+3. Update the credentials in `src/components/ContactForm.tsx`
+4. Follow the detailed instructions in `EMAIL_SETUP_GUIDE.md`

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a0642830-bd7a-4705-b296-26ea52b8a4b7) and click on Share -> Publish.